 Joining DSA means making a commitment to cooperation and solidarity.
 Not only do you help further democratic socialist ideas in the United States, you also become part of a community that shares your values.

 DSA's national teams are autonomous groups organized around issues of identity or particular political interests.
 The commissions help link DSA to critical social movements and provide an important mechanism through which DSA members can mobilize around particular issues within the organization.
-Current teams are: anti-racism and immigrant rights, student debt, feminism, labor, religion and socialism, environmental, and international.
-Sign up to learn more below.
+Current caucuses and working groups are:

 3) Participate in national work committees.